 Nature lovers may not find tons of parks in Chapel Hill, but they will certainly contain some unique features that you're bound to love.
 Homestead Park is home to some cool amenities like a skate park, batting cages, and a dog park.
 For a more versatile experience, enjoy Southern Community Park, the second largest park in the city.
 This 72-acre piece of land includes beautifully paves trails, meadows, and a dog park, as well as several recreational fields for basketball, inline hockey, disc golf, and soccer.
 To immerse yourself in nature, head over to UNC’s Battle Park to take a stroll among 93 acres of wildflowers, trees, and nature trails.

 Rent prices have decreased in Chapel Hill over the last month.
 But how have the surrounding areas fared when it comes to the recent volatility in apartment prices?
-Rent prices in 0 of the Chapel Hill suburbs increased last month.
+Rent prices in 1 of the Chapel Hill suburb increased last month.
 On the other hand, 1 local areas experienced a decrease in the price of a one-bedroom apartment.

 More key findings include: